 “Oooh, that’ll mean having Christmas on the beach.
 That’s just weird.”

 Christmas on The Beach Or in The Snow?

-For those of you weighing up whether or not to spend Christmas on the beach, here are the main differences you can expect to encounter this festive time.
+For those of you weighing up whether or not to spend Christmas in New Zealand, here are the main differences you can expect to encounter this festive time.